Kickstart your decking project

 - and a 3mm gap along the ends of the deck boards (EGW)

-Unlike with timber decking, composite deck boards don't allow for any flexibility with the size of the expansion gap running along the length of the deck boards, as the fixings used in laying only allow for one single size.
+Unlike with timber decking, solid composite deck boards don't allow for any flexibility with the size of the expansion gap running along the length of the deck boards, as the fixings used in laying only allow for one single size.

 Decking calculator table